2.1 Early Ideas in Atomic Theory

 This can be explained by atomic theory if the copper-to-chlorine ratio in the brown compound is 1 copper atom to 2 chlorine atoms, and the ratio in the green compound is 1 copper atom to 1 chlorine atom.
 The ratio of chlorine atoms (and thus the ratio of their masses) is therefore 2 to 1 (Figure 2.5).

-In compound B, the mass ratio of carbon to oxygen is:
+In compound B, the mass ratio of oxygen to carbon is:

 The ratio of these ratios is:

 This supports the law of multiple proportions.
-This means that A and B are different compounds, with A having one-half as much carbon per amount of oxygen (or twice as much carbon per amount of oxygen) as B. A possible pair of compounds that would fit this relationship would be A = CO and B = CO2.
+This means that A and B are different compounds, with A having one-half as much oxygen per amount of carbon (or twice as much carbon per amount of oxygen) as B. A possible pair of compounds that would fit this relationship would be A = CO and B = CO2.